kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 ### Q55
 All of the following principles are used in the _management of chronic renal failure_, EXCEPT:

-	A. High-dose loop diuretics in the management of hypertension - T
+	A. High-dose loop diuretics in the management of hypertension
-	B. Fluid restriction to prevent the development of oedema - T
+	B. Fluid restriction to prevent the development of oedema
-	C. Sodium restriction to help limit fluid overload - T
+	C. Sodium restriction to help limit fluid overload
 	D. High-protein diet to prevent muscle atrophy in catabolism
-	E. Calcium chloride to help bind gut phosphate in hyperphosphataemia
+	E. Calcium chloride to help bind gut phosphate in hyPERphosphataemia

 #### Answer: E. Calcium chloride to help bind gut phosphate in hyperphosphataemia - *FALSE* = D. High-protein diet to prevent muscle atrophy in catabolism - TRUE
 - High-protein diets should be avoided in chronic renal failure as this increases the urea load on the kidney
 - Severe protein restriction is also not advised in haemodialysis, as more protein is lost through filtration
 - A balanced protein intake is required at about 0.5 g/kg/day in chronic renal failure

-### Q56	- LEARN
+### Q56
 All of the following signs _might_ be produced by a _Pancoast’s tumour_ at the apex of the right lung, EXCEPT:

 	A. Oedema and venous engorgement of the right upper limb
 	B. Hoarseness of the voice
 	C. Ipsilateral paradoxical diaphragmatic movement
-	D. Hyperhidrosis of the right side of the face - ANHYDROSIS
+	D. HyPERhidrosis of the right side of the face
 	E. Enophthalmos and miosis in the right eye

 #### Answer: B. Hoarseness of the voice - *FALSE* = D. Hyperhidrosis of the right side of the face - TRUE